volverjs/ai/README.md

 The library automatically downloads and run the model inside a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker).
 Using a Web Worker allows the library to run the model in a separate thread, preventing the main thread from blocking.

+> [!WARNING]
+> Any instance of the AI classes initializes a new Web Worker with the model and manages the communication between the main thread and the worker.
+If you need to use the same worker in multiple places, you can create a single instance and share it across your application.

 ### Model initialization

 The first time you instantiate the model, it will download the model files from [Hugging Face Hub](https://huggingface.co/docs/hub/index).
 This process can take a few seconds or minutes depending on the model size and your internet connection.